total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 console.log(loopFindingJazzRecords["#rating"]); // Output: undefined
 ```

-So, if you want to ensure that a property is truly private, you should use the `#` syntax.
+So, if you want to ensure that a property is private at runtime _and_ compile time, you should use the `#` syntax.

 ## Class Methods